 - Sickle cell beta thalassemia

-- Silent carrier: asymptomatic
+- Silent carrier: typically no anemia

 - Hemoglobin H disease